 - 2016: The Dutch Raw Materials Agreement and related legislation for the definition of Transition Agendas for Plastics and Consumer Goods provided the framework for the current Chemical Recycling policy and initiatives.
-The aim is to achieve an annual chemical recycling output of 250 kilotonnes by 2030. - 2021: The Acceleration Table for Chemical Recycling led the efforts towards the Roadmap Chemical Recycling Plastics 2030 NL to foster funding and investment - 2019-2025: The ambitious Plastic Pact Plastic-using or -producing parties and other stakeholders pledged to reduce the environmental burden of plastics and promote circularity. - 2017: With the release of the National Waste Management Plan (LAP3), the government set a conceptual and policy framework to guide the circular transition for several sectors such as packaging, plastics and consumer goods, where chemical recycling could help accelerate the supply of valuable raw materials.
-The plan is reviewed regularly to reflect regulatory and technological developments.
+The aim is to achieve an annual chemical recycling output of 250 kilotonnes by 2030.21 - 2021: The Acceleration Table for Chemical Recycling led the efforts towards the Roadmap Chemical Recycling Plastics 2030 NL to foster funding and investment.